PhaserEditor2D/helpcenter-phaser3/README.md

 ### Chains syntax

-A chain syntax is very similar to the JavaScript syntax.
+A chain syntax is very similar to JavaScript syntax.
 It shows the full name of an API element with its signature and kind (member, function, class, etc...).

-At the end of a chain, there are especial "tags".
+At the end of a chain, there are special "tags".
 These tags help narrow the resulting chains.
-These are the current supported tags and what it means:
+These are the currently supported tags and what it means:

 * `#i`: the API member is inherited.
 * `#d`: the API member is declared (not inherited).